 Contact

-Countertop Authority functions as a national reference directory for the countertop fabrication and installation sector, covering residential and commercial projects across all 50 states.
-This page describes the geographic scope of the directory, what information to include when submitting an inquiry, how response timelines are structured, and what alternative contact pathways exist.
-Inquiries related to directory listings, content accuracy, professional classification, and contractor verification are all handled through the channels described here.
+Countertop Authority functions as a national reference provider network for the countertop fabrication and installation sector, covering residential and commercial projects across all 50 states.
+This page describes the geographic scope of the provider network, what information to include when submitting an inquiry, how response timelines are structured, and what alternative contact pathways exist.
+Inquiries related to provider network providers, content accuracy, professional classification, and contractor verification are all handled through the channels described here.

 Service area covered

 Countertop Authority operates at national scope, indexing fabricators, installers, material suppliers, and related trade professionals across the United States.
-The directory does not restrict coverage by region, state, or metropolitan boundary — listings and inquiries are accepted from all 50 states and the District of Columbia.
+The provider network does not restrict coverage by region, state, or metropolitan boundary — providers and inquiries are accepted from all 50 states and the District of Columbia.

-The directory's coverage spans the full countertop construction vertical, including:
+The provider network's coverage spans the full countertop construction vertical, including:

 1. Natural stone fabrication and installation — granite, marble, quartzite, soapstone, and travertine